 Which are the best restaurants in Jerusalem?

 There is no shortage of delicious food in Jerusalem.
-Whether you opt for classic Middle-Eastern flavors, fusion cuisine or something more western, you are bound to find something to tickle your taste buds, and the use of fresh, local ingredients makes it even better.
-But what are the best restaurants in Jerusalem?
+Whether you opt for classic Middle-Eastern flavors, fusion cuisine or western dishes, you are bound to find something to tickle your taste buds.
+But which are the best restaurants in Jerusalem?

 I have been to Jerusalem countless times and each time I go I make it a point to visit at least a couple of new restaurants, and to return to those that I like the most.
-In this post, I will highlight the 20 best restaurants in Jerusalem, all tried and tested by yours truly.
+So, if you are looking for the best places to eat in town, I have you covered.

-Keep in mind that many of these places observe Shabbat, which means they will be closed on a Friday evening and remain close on Saturday until right after sunset.
-I will make sure to point out whether they are open or closed on Shabbat.
+Many of the places mentioned in this post observe Shabbat, which means they will be closed on a Friday evening and remain close on Saturday until right after sunset.
+I will point out whether they are open or closed on Shabbat.

-GOOD TO KNOW: With some exceptions, most of the best restaurants in Jerusalem will require pre-bookings – in some cases, even a month ahead!
-Make sure to call well in advance or to book via the Ontopo App.
-Remember to tip your waiter!
+Most good restaurants in Jerusalem require pre-bookings Call well in advance or book via the Ontopo App.
+Also, remember to tip your waiter!